 Companion planting means interplanting more than one type of crop together in one space - often plants that are mutually beneficial, or good companions.
 This is so interesting, because the plants can support one another and help with things like pest and weed control.
 For example, basil and garlic can deter pests from tomatoes and lettuce can suppress weeds - acting as a living mulch - around a number of plants.

-A wonderful example of this is the three sisters garden.
+A wonderful example of this is a Three Sisters Garden .
 Have you heard of this?
 Iroquois, Cherokee, and other First Nations people would plant corn, squash, and beans, together in one space.
 The pole beans would climb the corn as they grew and activate soil nitrogen needed by the corn and squash; the squash would sprawl, suppressing weeds and retaining moisture in the soil.

 What a wonderful way to grow three nutritious crops, supporting one another, in a single space!